Evalyn Walsh McLean

-Evalyn McLean (née Walsh; August 1, 1886 – April 26, 1947) was an American mining heiress and socialite, famous for reputedly being the last private owner of the 45 carat Hope Diamond (which was bought in 1911 for US$180,000 from Pierre Cartier), as well as another famous diamond, the 94 carat Star of the East.
-She also authored the memoir, Father Struck It Rich, together with Boyden Sparkes.
+Evalyn McLean (née Walsh; August 1, 1886 – April 26, 1947) was an American mining heiress and socialite, famous for reputedly being an owner of the 45 carat Hope Diamond (which was bought in 1911 for US$180,000 from Pierre Cartier), as well as another famous diamond, the 94 carat Star of the East.
+She also authored a memoir, Father Struck It Rich, with Boyden Sparkes.

 Early life

 McLean was born on August 1, 1886, in Leadville, Colorado, the daughter of Carrie Bell Reed, a former schoolteacher, and Thomas Walsh, an Irish immigrant miner and prospector.
 She had one sibling, a brother, Vinson Walsh (1888–1905), who died in a car accident in Newport, Rhode Island, at age 17.
 When she was 12 years old, her father discovered a gold mine and became a multimillionaire.
 The family moved to a large mansion on Massachusetts Avenue in Washington, D.C.
 At the age of 14, she moved to Paris for singing lessons.
 Instead, she lived a wild life, coloring her hair, adding rouge to her cheeks, and drinking alcohol.